Painted kitchen in Shipston-on-Stour Warwickshire

 Firstly the doors were removed and taken to our workshop.
 This approach makes the job much less disruptive for the client, and we can do the bulk of the work in a controlled environment.

 The preparation process for the doors is exactly the same as the frames.

 We thoroughly degrease every square inch or millimetre.
-Unfortunately no working kitchen is immune to grease particles, so we take no chances and treat all kitchens the same, applying less or more elbow grease, depending.
+Unfortunately, no working kitchen is immune to grease particles.
+Therefore we take no chances and treat all kitchens the same, applying less or more elbow grease, depending.

 Here is a good summary from Lee Simone in Yorkshire about cleaning products for decorators.
 Other degreasers may be available, such is the speed of change in the market.
-Bear in mind that many eco cleaners are citrus based, and in their neat form are great for etching surfaces, ie liquid sanding.
+Bear in mind that many eco cleaners are citrus based, and in their neat form are great for etching surfaces.
+This is what we mean by the term liquid sanding.
 Therefore always read the instructions about dilution in order to avoid a more aggressive clean than you might want.

 All surfaces are sanded to ensure a reliable key for the primer base coats.
-No stone is left unturned at this vital stage before any lids are popped off paint tins.
+We leave no stone unturned at this vital stage.
+There is always much work to do before any lids are popped off paint tins.

 Protecting the kitchen from rogue paint

 After cleaning down and sanding I applied Kip masking tape to the inside of the frames.
 I then brushed a coat of high adhesion primer, Zinsser Cover Stain, to the facing edges of the frames only.
 This was followed by 3 coats of water-borne Benjamin Moore Scuff-X Eggshell in Mascarpone.
 This system is very reliable and user friendly with a relatively small quantity of oil paint (the primer) required.